Advantages And Disadvantages Of Sexual Reproduction

 1. Increased Genetic Variation: The Engine of Evolution

 • Recombination: The shuffling of parental genes during meiosis creates new combinations of alleles (different versions of a gene).
-This process, known as recombination, leads to offspring with unique genetic blueprints, significantly increasing genetic diversity within a population.
+This process, known as recombination, leads to offspring with unique genetic blueprints, significantly increasing genetic diversity within a population It's one of those things that adds up..

 • Adaptation to Changing Environments: This heightened genetic diversity provides populations with a greater capacity to adapt to changing environmental conditions.
 If a new disease or environmental stressor arises, some individuals within a sexually reproducing population are more likely to possess genes that confer resistance or resilience, ensuring the survival of the species.